 - Heat oil in wok or non-stick fry-pan

-- Fry the onion over a medium heat for five minutes
+- Fry the onion over a medium heat for 2-3 minutes

-- Add tomatoes, water, chili and sugar and simmer for 5 minutes
+- Add tomatoes, water, chili, basil and sugar and simmer for 5 minutes

 - Add chickpeas and cook for another 5 minutes

-Serve on rice with baby spinach leaves, an egg and some sprinkled goats cheese
+Serving suggestion: serve on rice with baby spinach leaves, an egg and some sprinkled goats cheese.

 Try using another bean in place of chickpeas.
-Borlotti beans would make this dish like a quick baked beans.
-Lentils would also be delicious
+Borlotti beans would make this dish a quick baked beans.
+Lentils would also be delicious.